5 Top Tips for Writing Engaging Content

 Perfection.
 Performance.
 Persistence.

-4) Interesting adjectives
+4) Interesting adjectives and word choices

-In the corporate world, it is words like ‘interesting’ or even ‘passionate’ (take a look at a few LinkedIn profiles and you’ll see what I mean!What are the most over-used ones that really annoy you?) … but there are so many more words out there…better words:
+In the corporate world, it is words like ‘interesting’ or even ‘passionate’ (take a look at a few LinkedIn profiles and you’ll see what I mean!) that are the most over-used.
+Which are the ones that really annoy you?

 …extraordinary; vital; enthralling; gripping; absorbing; captivating; refreshing; stimulating; appealing; intriguing; impressive…to name a few!

-Across all digital content, people scan read nearly everything first, so in order to catch their eye the headings, the opening lines, a title needs to have words which will intoxicate and appeal!
 Obviously, use words which are appropriate for the context and have the correct meaning (and even nuance) but there are so many more words out there to choose from than you might imagine and giving a little bit of thought to this can make a huge difference to turning good content to engaging content…even if you only do it once in a while.

 5) Educate and inform

-It feels amazing when someone ‘shares’ a piece of my content – whether this a straight ‘share’ on social media, whether it is someone telling someone else about my blog post or whether is is someone tagging someone else in a comment…even better when it says something like, “I think you’ll be interested in this.”
+It feels amazing when someone ‘shares’ a piece of my content – whether this a straight ‘share’ on social media; whether it is someone telling someone else about my blog post or whether is is someone tagging someone else in a comment…even better when it says something like, “I think you’ll be interested in this.”

 Love the content you produce

-I know I have written about ‘loving content creation’ before, but I think it is so incredibly important that you find writing the content for your digital marketing fun and inspiring.
-If you enjoy it, if it is created when you are full of enthusiasm and passion then it will shine through in what you write.
-It’s not like video – you can’t smile and show how happy you are to be conversing with your clients by the tone of your voice.
-With written content you have to work that bit harder to convey the same passion.
-So think about what you are writing and the impression it will give…and get out that thesaurus, once in a while!
+The written word is not like video – you can’t smile and show how happy you are to be conversing with your clients by the tone of your voice.
+With written content, you have to work that bit harder to convey the same passion.
+So, take an extra moment to think about what you are writing and the impression it will give…and get out that thesaurus, once in a while! 😉

-Let me know what you think and if you want any help with making your content more engaging – email kate@thecontentconsultancy.com
+Let me know what you think and if you want any help with making your content more engaging – email kate@thecontentconsultancy.com .
+Book in a Content Coaching Power Hour and we can brainstorm a whole load of engaging ideas for your business.